Tkanos/IISLogsReplay/README.md

 -r  	 : if you have specified -mp, -r is to specify by what you want to replace your -mp

+-tm    : int representing the Thread max (in parallelization) you want to use, by default it's sequencial (1)

 ##  Example